You’ve got questions, we’ve got answers. Read on!

 What if I’ve never been camping?

 Plenty of our guests are not only first-time rafters but also first-time campers.
 Camping with GCW is a great way to take the plunge.
-Once we arrive at a sandy beach for camp each evening, our guides will assemble two important areas of camp, the main kitchen and toilet facilities.
-They will also demonstrate how to set up the provided camping gear.
-Our sister company, Arizona River Runners, 3 Day Escape is a great introduction to camping and rafting in the Grand Canyon as you’ll only spend one night alongside the river.
+Once you arrive at a sandy beach for camp each evening, your guides will demonstrate how to set up the provided camping gear and assemble two essential areas of camp, the main kitchen and toilet facilities.
+You’ll be expected to help unload the rafts and set up your personal campsite.
+Our sister company, Arizona River Runners, offers a 3-Day Escape that is an excellent introduction to camping and rafting in the Grand Canyon, as you’ll only spend one night alongside the river.

-What kind of food is on a Grand Canyon Whitewater river trip?
+What kind of food is on a Grand Canyon Whitewater trip?

 In a word, delicious!
-For meals prepared in the backcountry, our food gets rave reviews.
-Thanks to our ability to carry ice, we bring along fresh fruits, veggies, meats and even desserts!
+Guests are usually pretty impressed by what our guides are able to cook in the backcountry.
+Thanks to our ability to carry ice, we bring along fresh fruits, veggies, meats, and even desserts!
 Plus, if you are used to coffee or tea as part of your morning routine, we have you covered.

-We feel that our meals are hearty, nutritious, and will suit the majority of guests.
-We try to accommodate dietary restrictions for medical or ethical reasons such as vegetarian, gluten intolerance/celiac disease, as well as peanut and other food allergies.
-We will do our best to supply options that will work for you, but please keep in mind there is likely to be some redundancy in what is offered.
-If you have a medically or ethically mandated diet, please inform us ASAP so we can determine if we are able to accommodate.
-See “Can you accommodate guests with food allergies” for more details.
+We feel that our meals are hearty and nutritious and will suit the majority of our guests.
+We try to accommodate dietary restrictions for medical or ethical reasons, such as vegetarianism, gluten intolerance/celiac disease, as well as peanut and other food allergies.
+We will do our best to supply options that will work for you, but please keep in mind that there is likely to be some redundancy in what is offered.
+If you have a medically or ethically mandated diet, please inform us ASAP so we can determine if we are able to accommodate your diet.
+See “Can you accommodate guests with food allergies?” for more details.

 Can you accommodate guests with food allergies?

-Although we can often make modifications for guests with food allergies, due to the remote nature of the trip, it is important to understand that access to professional medical care can take several hours or even overnight.
+Although we can often make modifications for guests with food allergies, it is important to understand that access to professional medical care can take several hours or even overnight due to the remote nature of the trip.
 We also cannot guarantee 100% safeguard from exposure to your allergen.
 We strongly encourage customers to talk to a doctor and take any necessary medical precautions.
 Please be sure to bring your required medications, including EpiPens, on the trip.
 Notify our office of your allergy well in advance so we can determine a plan of action.

 How do I bathe on a Colorado River trip?

 There are a couple of things that may be helpful to know about bathing on your Colorado River trip.
-First, the river is always cold, about 50° Fahrenheit.
-Your motivation to bathe may be challenged by this fact, especially in the morning!
+First, the river is always chilly, running about 50-70°F. Your motivation to bathe may be challenged by this fact, especially in the morning!
 Second, not every camp has a beach with a good wading area.
 Some beaches are rocky by the river, some have a fast current flowing by, and some drop off quickly.

-We’ve found the best method for bathing is the “jump-in/jump-out” method.
+We’ve found the best method for bathing to be the “jump-in/jump-out” method.
 If getting in the water isn’t an option, baby wipes work great for a quick clean-up.
 Check out our blog for details and more tips to help you freshen up on the river.

-What are the toilet facilities like on a river trip?
+What are the toilet facilities on a river trip?

-Due to the arid climate and National Park Service requirement, all urine must go directly into the river- that means wading in or squatting/standing near the river’s edge.
+Due to the arid climate and National Park Service requirements, all urine must go directly into the river-that means wading in or squatting/standing near the river’s edge.
 In camp, we set up a hand wash station and camp toilet for solid waste.
-The camp toilet is pretty much the same as your normal toilet, except it is outside and it does not flush.
+The camp toilet is pretty much the same as your normal toilet, except it is outside and does not flush.
 To help ease normal bathroom anxieties, we wrote a blog that addresses the bathroom situation in great detail with a video of the toilet set up.
+There’s also a section with some tips for the ladies about feminine hygiene on the river.

 Are there bugs or snakes in the Grand Canyon?

-Being a desert environment, mosquitoes and flying insects are not a big problem.
+Being in a desert environment, mosquitoes and flying insects are not a big problem in the canyon.
 Snakes and scorpions are rarely seen.
 If you do happen to spot any critters, remember they’re going to be doing their best to get away from you.
 Give them some space and notify a guide.
-You can reduce the possibility of an encounter with a critter even further by shaking out your shoes and PFD in the morning before putting them on, as well as waiting until you are heading to bed to roll out your sleeping bag.
+You can reduce the possibility of encountering a critter even further by shaking out your shoes and PFD in the morning before putting them on, as well as waiting until you are heading to bed to roll out your sleeping bag.

-What is the current weather on the river in Grand Canyon?
+What is the current weather on the river in the Grand Canyon?

-The best way to check the general weather on the river is by using the Phantom Ranch forecast which is halfway through Grand Canyon at river level.
-Don’t confuse the weather at the South or North Rim of Grand Canyon with that at river level; they can be dramatically different because of the elevation difference.
-Find tips on how to prepare for your trip here.
+The best way to check the general weather on the river is by using the Phantom Ranch forecast, which is halfway through the Grand Canyon at river level.
+Don’t confuse weather at the South or North Rim of the Grand Canyon with that at river level; they can be dramatically different because of the elevation difference.
+Find some tips on how to prepare for your trip here.

 Is Grand Canyon rafting dangerous?

-We are counting on your to make an informed decision for yourself and your group when booking a rafting trip.
-Being physically and mentally prepared goes a long way towards a successful Grand Canyon rafting trip.
+We are counting on you to make an informed decision when booking a rafting trip for yourself and your group.
+Being physically and mentally prepared goes a long way toward a successful Grand Canyon rafting trip.